Jessika-prog/exo_titanic_pkg/README.md

 ```

 3.5 Deploy image on app services
-**if using vscode with azure and docker extension** go to folder registries to the image previously created
+**If using vscode with azure and docker extension** go to folder registries to the image previously created
 Click on "Deploy Image to Azure App Service" and follow the instructions
 **If error of service subscription after previous instruction set example: Microsoft.Web** please add this service to your subscription by following the next steps :
  https://docs.microsoft.com/fr-fr/azure/azure-resource-manager/templates/error-register-resource-provider